ADHD 7 min read

 You won't.
 The thought will arrive when you're driving, washing dishes, in the middle of a different task, about to fall asleep.
 That's when ADHD brains are most active, the moment you step away from the thing you're supposed to be doing.

-Sukima captures voice dumps from anywhere.
-You can say "Hey Siri, dump something in Sukima" without unlocking your phone.
+Sukima captures voice captures from anywhere.
+You can say "Hey Siri, capture this in Sukima" without unlocking your phone.
 The thought gets captured before it disappears, processed into a real task before you'd have gotten to a keyboard.

 For ADHD adults, the window between "I just thought of something" and "I've completely forgotten what it was" can be seconds.
 Voice capture closes that window entirely.